 Stevenson Theatre, British Museum, November 4-5, 2010

-The British Museum will host a citole symposium in November, 2010.
-The two day symposium will bring together scientists, scholars, and musicians, to present their exciting new work regarding this instrument.
-Adjacent events include one or more citole concerts, a study day at the Institute of Musical Research about the techonology of medieval stringed instruments, a study day at the British Library to view citoles in their manuscripts, and a visit to Blythe House to see the electrotype copy of the citole made in 1869.
-Click here for more information.
+The British Museum hosted a citole symposium in November, 2010.
+The two day symposium brought together scientists, scholars, and musicians, to present their exciting new work regarding this instrument.
+Adjacent events included a concert of medieval music featuring citoles, a study day at the Institute of Musical Research about the techonology of medieval stringed instruments, a study day at the British Library to view citoles in their manuscripts, and a visit to Blythe House to see the electrotype copy of the citole made in 1869.
+The programme and abstracts are still available here.